top of page

 Our available puppies page is updated in real time.
 You can click the following link to be redirected www.coloradopuppy.org/available-puppies

-In order to continue to rescue puppies, we request an adoption fee.
-Our adoption fee is $475.
-Adoption fee includes up to date vaccines, microchip, and spay/neuter.
-See our Unexpected Expenses page as well to truly understand the potential cost associated with adopting a puppy.
+The adoption fee is $475.
+This includes up-to-date vaccines, a microchip, and spay/neuter.
+Check our Unexpected Expenses page to understand the potential costs associated with adopting a puppy.

 • Can my dog meet the puppy?